mac-gallagher/Shuffle/README.md

 ## Basic Usage

-1. Create your own card by either subclassing `SwipeCard` or creating a `SwipeCard` and setting its properties directly:
+1. Create your own card by either subclassing `SwipeCard` or setting its properties directly:

     ```swift